 The National or Executive Agency will appoint an evaluation committee to manage the whole selection process.
-On the basis of the assessment carried out by the evaluation committee - if needed with the support of experts - will select and establish a list of projects proposed for the grant award.
+Based on the assessment carried out by the evaluation committee - if needed with the support of experts - will select and establish a list of projects proposed for the grant award.